Harrison Bader Player Props: Yankees vs. Padres

-On Saturday, Harrison Bader (.175 on-base percentage in past 10 games, 107 points below season-long percentage) and the New York Yankees play the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 1:05 PM ET.
+The New York Yankees, including Harrison Bader (.184 batting average in his past 10 games), take on starting pitcher Yu Darvish and the San Diego Padres at Yankee Stadium, Sunday at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Padres.
+He had a one-hit performance in his most recent game (1-for-4) against the Padres.

 Harrison Bader Game Info & Props vs. the Padres